Azynokel/empiris-benchmark-test/README.md

 ### Bring your adapters

 This is the current work in progress of the artillery adapter and it shows quite well how an adapter is structured and developed.
 An adapter must have a unique name and a config schema for the empiris.yaml file.
 The adapter can optionally define dependencies and the EMPIRIS framework will ensure that those dependencies are available when the benchmark is setting up and running.
 Every adapter must implement a setup and a run method.
 It receives the options specified in the empiris.yaml, as well as an exec function.
-The exec function ensures compatibility across different platform runtimes, such that the adapters must not worry about cloud infrastructure etc.
+The exec function ensures compatibility across different platform runtimes, such that the adapters must not worry about cloud infrastructure.

 ```typescript
 import * as core from "@actions/core";